CAT DAVISON

 Cat’s thinking about knowledge and education continued to evolve as she started spending time in Ghana in association with a UK school partnership.
 Early in her teacher training, she says, “I used to believe that education at its core should enable students to have the freedom to fully explore their own character development.
 I still believe that, but now I position all educational activities in a wider community context, examining the relationship between education systems and wider concepts of justice and equity in societies.”

 After some years of research, in 2016, Cat worked with many Ghanaian educators and a driver, Francis Yeboah, to create a new charity EduSpots, which aimed to create a model for truly community-driven education through the co-creation of community-led and owned hubs across Ghana.
-The concept of a ‘Spot’ is a play on the Ghanaian labelling of bars as ‘Spots’ which aimed to remodel often the quiet western concept of libraries to become vibrant centres on knowledge exchange, rooted in Ghanaian culture.
+The concept of a ‘Spot’ is a play on the Ghanaian labelling of bars as ‘Spots’ which aimed to remodel often the quiet western concept of libraries to become vibrant centres of knowledge exchange, rooted in Ghanaian culture.
 The first Spot, lit by solar, was created within a disused classroom space in Abofour.
 Since then, EduSpots has supported the creation of 50 community-led education spaces, with an estimated 15,000 annual users supported by an active network of over 250 local volunteers (‘Catalysts’).

-The Catalysts enrol onto three staged leadership programmes and given support in creating structured community-based clubs for students focused on creative literacy, STEM and environmental education and girls’ empowerment, alongside mentoring relating to wider Spot operations and resource management.
+The Catalysts enrol onto three staged leadership programmes and are given support in creating structured community-based clubs for students focused on creative literacy, STEM and environmental education and girls’ empowerment, alongside mentoring relating to wider Spot operations and resource management.

 Building a ground-up network